leonceda/SEBC/challenges/challenges.md

 ## <center> Challenge 4 - HDFS Testing

 * Create the Issue `Test HDFS`
-* Assign the issue to yourself and label it `started`
+* Assign yourself and label it `started`
-* As user `raffles`, use `teragen` to generate a 51,200,000-record dataset into six files
+* As user `driscoll`, use `teragen` to generate a 65,536,000-record dataset
+  * Write the output to 8 files
-    * Set the block size to 32 MB
+  * Set the block size to 128 MiB
+  * Set the mapper container size to 1 GiB
-    * Name the target directory `tgen512m`
+  * Name the target directory `tgen`
-    * Use the `time` command to capture job duration
+  * Use the `time` command to capture the job's duration
-* Put the following in the file `challenges/labs/4_teragen.md`
+* Put the following in `challenges/labs/4_teragen.md`
-    * The full `teragen` command
+  * The full `teragen` command and output
-    * The output of the `time` command
+  * The `time` command output
-    * The command and output of `hdfs dfs -ls /user/raffles/tgen512m`
+  * The command and output of `hdfs dfs -ls /user/driscoll/tgen`
-    * Show how many blocks are associated with this directory
+  * The command and output of `hadoop fsck -blocks /user/driscoll/tgen/part*`
-* Push this work to your GitHub repo and label the Issue `submitted`
+* Push this work to GitHub and label the Issue `review`
-* Assign the issue to both instructors
+* Assign the issue to the instructors

 ---
 <div style="page-break-after: always;"></div>